kpisharody/bitbucket-pullrequest-resource/README.md

 # BitBucket Pull Request Resource

 Tracks BitBucket Pull Requests made to a particular repo.
+Inspired highly / forked from halter-corp/bitbucket-pullrequest-resource
+* Updated the source reference in such a way that it includes thr provision to provide a specific branch to monitor
 ## Deploying to Concourse

 You need to add the resource type to your pipeline: